 - Place hazelnuts in a greased 15-in. x 10-in. x 1-in. baking pan.
 Bake at 300° for 15 minutes or until toasted; set aside.

 - In a large heavy saucepan, combine sugar, water and corn syrup; bring to a boil over medium heat.
 Cover and boil for 2 minutes.
-Stir in butter; cook over medium heat, stirring occasionally, until mixture reaches 300° (hard-crack stage) on a candy thermometer.
+Stir in butter; cook over medium heat, stirring occasionally, until mixture reaches 300 to 310° (hard-crack stage) on a candy thermometer.
 Remove from the heat; quickly stir in salt, baking soda, orange extract and 1-1/4 cups toasted hazelnuts.

 Originally published as Hazelnut Toffee in Country December/January 1998, p49